From selling second-hand to revolutionising retail

 Over the course of the next twenty years, while our customers donated clothes and shopped second-hand, we opened more shops across London and narrowed our fundraising focus to support the people and places that create the fashion we love.
 We’ve been working hard on that ever since.

-TRAID launches as a UK registered charity (297489) with four charity shops and 700 textile recycling banks with the aim of raising funds to fight global poverty by collecting unwanted clothes to reuse and resell.
+Traid launches as a UK registered charity with four charity shops and 700 clothing banks, with the aim of raising funds to fight global poverty by collecting clothes to reuse and resell.
 We fund four international development projects in our first year.

-TRAID develops it funding criteria focusing exclusively on projects working ‘to free the textile supply and production chain from the exploitation of people and the environment’.
+Traid develops its funding criteria focusing exclusively on projects working ‘to free the textile supply and production chain from the exploitation of people and the environment’.

 We launch our free home collection service initially partnering with 4 London councils and later expanding the service to cover all London boroughs, collecting 125 tonnes of clothing in our first year of operation.

 We become a partner signatory to Textiles 2030 to transform and limit the impact of the fashion and textiles industries on people and the planet.